cockroachdb/docs/v21.2/scalar-expressions.md

 evaluated and returned, if any.
 Otherwise, `NULL` is returned.

 In most cases, conditions and result expressions after the first match are not evaluated.
-The exception is subqueries which are eagerly evaluated when execution of the query begins.
+The exception is subqueries, which are eagerly evaluated when execution of the query begins.

 #### Typing rule